trzsz/trzsz-go/README.md

 - If the `DefaultDownloadPath` is not empty, downloading files will be saved to the path automatically instead of asking each time.

 - The default value of `DragFileUploadCommand` is `trz`, configure it to `trz -y` if you want to overwrite the existing files, configure it to `rz` if you want to use `rz` to upload.

+- The `ProgressColorPair` configures the color of the progress bar.
+You need to configure 2 colors and do not include `#`.
+The progress bar will gradient from the first color to the second color.

 ## Trouble shooting